bluxcc/react/README.md

 - **More Wallet Integrations**
 - **Enhanced Customization & Security Features**

-Stay tuned—we have many exciting developments ahead!
+Stay tuned.
+We have many exciting developments ahead!